tomsilver/toms-geoms-2d/README.md

 ![workflow](https://github.com/tomsilver/toms-geoms-2d/actions/workflows/ci.yml/badge.svg)

 Some 2D geometry utilities.
-If you are considering this library or another library, use the other one.
+If you are considering using this library or another library, use the other one.

 Derived from [predicators](https://github.com/Learning-and-Intelligent-Systems/predicators).